Dockers (brand)

 Dockers is an American brand of garments and other accessories from Levi Strauss & Co.

 Levi Strauss & Co., then specializing in denim, introduced the Dockers brand in 1986.
 Dockers became a leading brand of business casual clothing for men under the leadership of Bob Siegel.
 In 1987, Dockers introduced a women's line.
 In 1993 the Dockers brand was introduced into Europe under the leadership of Joe Middleton.

 Dockers makes belts, pants, leather wallets, shoes and other apparel.

 History

 In 1853, Levi Strauss landed in San Francisco after leaving his home of Bavaria.
 After getting his business going, he resumed selling goods to the American people.
 Some of the goods he sold included clothes and footwear.

-Dockers emerged as one of the largest boat shoe manufacturers in the Northwestern United States, for people to wear shoes on the dock.

 Still in the early 1900s, khaki color chino cloth trousers, known as "khakis", become domestic and are worn for “classier” occasions.
 All the while, undergoing a few label changes.
 1916 marks the creation of the label Levi Strauss Make, which khakis then fell under.
 In the 1920s, Levi Strauss and Co. began producing women’s khakis made specifically for outdoor activity and comfort.
 By the late 1920s, khaki underwent another label change and now falls under the “Two Horse Brand”.